chaimleib/resume/dsp.md

 Most recently I got interested in amateur radio.
-I passed at the Amateur Extra level, which requires knowledge of Software-Defined Radio, heterodyning, FFTs, quadrature encoding, Smith charts, the transmission line model, signal filters and other signal processing topics that reviewed what I had learned in college.
+I passed at the Amateur Extra level, which requires knowledge of Software-Defined Radio, heterodyning, FFTs, quadrature I/Q signaling, Smith charts, the transmission line model, signal filters and other signal processing topics that reviewed what I had learned in college.